Table of Contents

 They cry.
 You cry.
 You are leaving, because you have worked yourself out of a job.
 You hug each other as you recount battles fought and victories won through the blood of Christ.
 He has conquered hearts anew—your heart, their hearts—and His kingdom advances into new territory because you were willing to give years of your life.
 You move on to fight new battles in new territories.
 Your spiritual children continue to advance the kingdom among their people, ever grateful for the gift you brought and shared with them—eternal life through Jesus Christ.

 Sound interesting?
-Fill out the missions interest from and GET STARTED! today.
+Fill out the missions interest from and get started today.

 What kind of people do we look for?

 Share your faith.
 Personal one-on-one soul winning is the foundation of our ministry.
+Be active in your local community as a means of preparing for overseas service.

 Get involved in a church plant.
 Is there a new church plant somewhere near you?
 Get involved.
 If there isn’t one, prayerfully consider bringing together a team to start one.
 As you advance Christ’s kingdom in your sphere of influence, the lessons you learn and the experience you gain will wonderfully equip you for church-planting ministry overseas.